 Los Angeles, CA– February 4, 2012 thru March 17, 2012– Thomas Paul Fine Art proudly presents the photographic work of John Reiff Williams in the upcoming show: The Edge of Collapse.

-ng of what the photographic medium is and what it is not.
+The gallery will debut fifty-four photographs by Williams which challenge our understandi ng of what the photographic medium is and what it is not.
 Williams’ work presents us with photographic observations of humanity that covey a visceral emotional resonance to the viewer.
 Focusing on social settings such as La Jolla Beach or Hollywood Boulevard, and Mexico City, Williams’ work explores the shifting perspectives occurring in-between the frozen moments photography was created to capture.
 Through his unique use of digital exploration, mutations and interpretations, Williams reveals the motion, activity and chaos that we all experience in our ever accelerating world.

 In his photographs, Williams’ is on a constant search for what he does not know, and part of his search relies on the chance discovery of a recombination of elements through continuous play.
 This search reveals images to us which engage our curiosity and explore realms beyond the photographic quest for perfection and specific clarity.
 Williams’ process relies on a dynamic sense of flux existing between the world and its inhabitants.
 He extracts his subjects from a society in perpetual motion but responds with a camera and point of view that is also in motion and ever-changing.
 This technique of employing chance draws from a palette of gesture, motion, shape and time to piece together and redefine the sculptural qualities of form and color.
 This approach provides his viewer with portraits and images-through-time, which act as multidimensional reveals of our everyday life.